mastercomfig/mastercomfig/README.md

 This config is by default for modern PCs and aims to disable heavily unoptimized features and adjust other settings where it does not affect behavior or visuals noticeably.
-However, the config is documented extensively so that you may adjust settings to your needs/preferences.
+However, the config is documented extensively and also has presets so that you may adjust settings to your needs/preferences.

 ## Installation